Kooringal Drive bridge replacement

 Early works

-Investigations were undertaken from late July to late September 2022 to help inform the design of the replacement bridge and embankment repair and the existing bridge was removed in early February 2023 to ensure the safety of the community.
+Investigations were undertaken from late July to late September 2022 to help inform the design of the replacement bridge and embankment repair.
+The existing bridge was removed in early February 2023 to ensure the safety of the community.

 Integration with TMR’s Centenary Bridge Upgrade